Tha Dogg Pound

 Tha Dogg Pound is an American hip-hop duo composed of West Coast rappers Kurupt and Daz Dillinger.
 They were among the first acts to sign to Death Row Records in 1992.

-Kurupt and Daz went on to release solo albums starting in 1998; they left the crumbling Death Row Records following year.
+Kurupt and Daz Dillinger went on to release solo albums starting in 1998; they left the crumbling Death Row Records the following year.
 Daz left due to long-lasting internal struggles on the label after friend and labelmate Tupac Shakur's murder in 1996.
 Kurupt started Antra Records, while Daz and Soopafly started D.P.G.
 Recordz.
 In 2002, a feud arose between the two when Kurupt decided to sign back with Death Row Records, upsetting everyone involved with the group.
 His awaited Death Row release Against the Grain had been postponed several times while Kurupt was on the label, later being released in August 2005, after he was off.
 In January 2005, Daz made another solo album release titled Tha Dogg Pound Gangsta LP.
 Tha Dogg Pound then got back together as a group and released Dillinger & Young Gotti II in November 2005.
 In 2006, Snoop Dogg executive produced released their official reunion album Cali Iz Active.

 History

 Death Row years (1992–1997)

 Before The Chronic album came out, Kurupt and Daz were solo artists.
 Having heard the chemistry they had while recording the album, Dr. Dre suggested they form a group.
 The two went on to feature on Doggystyle and various features and soundtracks as Tha Dogg Pound.

 Between 1993 and 1994, the group assisted Hammer on his The Funky Headhunter album (such as the song "Sleepin' on a Master Plan" and others), along with Suge Knight and the Whole 9.

 In 1995, they released their debut album Dogg Food under Death Row Records.
 The album debuted at number one on the Billboard 200 and went on to reach twice platinum status.
-"Let's Play House" was the biggest hit, breaking into the Top 50 of the Billboard Hot 100, while "New York, New York" was an MTV favorite; in the video for the latter, Daz and Snoop stomped Godzilla-like around the Big Apple, taunting their East Coast rivals.
+"Let's Play House" was the biggest hit, breaking into the Top 50 of the Billboard Hot 100, while "New York, New York" was an MTV favorite; in the video for the latter, Kurupt, Daz and Snoop stomped Godzilla-like around the Big Apple, taunting their East Coast rivals.
 In the October that followed, towards the end of the same year, Tupac Shakur had been bailed out of jail by Death Row's Suge Knight in exchange for releasing his following four albums on Death Row Records.

 In 1996, Tha Dogg Pound were featured on 2Pac's Death Row Records debut album All Eyez on Me with Kurupt featured in "Got My Mind Made Up" and "Check Out Time" and Daz Dillinger producing the hit songs "2 of Amerikaz Most Wanted", "Ambitionz az a Ridah", and "I Ain't Mad At Cha".
 They made an appearance on Snoop Doggy Dogg's album Tha Doggfather.